Quuxplusone/goodcook/md/goodcook.md

 > yellow squash; it doesn't affect the flavor but makes the
 > stuffing lighter in texture (and calories).

-- 1 box "Stove Top Stuffing"
+- 1 box (6 oz) "Stove Top Stuffing"
 - butter and water, as directed on box
 - 1/8 cup minced onion
 - 1 tablespoon sliced almonds (optional)